Introduction to our immigration law office

 2. If I receive USCIS letters requesting additional evidence or other inquiries, who will answer them?

 If you receive a Request for Evidence (“RFE”) and you already have the necessary documents, please email my office and send copies to USCIS as soon as possible instead of waiting for my office to send the documents.
 If the copy is not available, my office will send a copy to USCIS.
 Please forward all USCIS correspondence to my office so that we can properly respond if contracted to do so.

 3. My spouse needs to travel back home right away to see a sick relative.
 Can she travel while she is waiting for her green card interview and how long can she receive permission to travel?

 If your spouse is applying for adjustment of status, they can travel after they receive the advance parole (AP), which is a travel permit from USCIS.
-They must not depart the United States until after they receive the advance parole, which generally takes 150 to 180 days to be issued by USCIS given current processing time.
-Departing the US without advance parole will lead to the adjustment of status application being canceled under the law.
+They must not depart the United States until after they receive the advance parole, which generally takes 150 to 180 days to be issued by USCIS given the current processing time.
+Departing the US without advance parole will lead to the adjustment of the status applications being cancelled under the law.

 If there is a family emergency, please contact my office to arrange for an emergency advance parole in advance.
 The attorney’s fee for the emergency advanced parole is $500.